 But as it happens, there was great music out there – you just had to dig a little deeper.
 And for me, The Sex Pistols were the shovel.
 They were the gateway to The Clash and Patti Smith and the Ramones, but also to the Pixies and R.E.M. and Jane’s Addiction and The Replacements.

 And, of course, these guys:

 I remember the first time I heard Nevermind – on a return trip from nearby Kingston, having blown some allowance on dinner and a movie, and a stop at the Vinyl Vendor – which remains the coolest record store ever.
 I actually hadn’t bought Nevermind – my friend did (I settled on Trompe Le Monde by The Pixies because – well, they were the Pixies dammit).
-But that friend had heard good things about Nevermind, and had seen their video ‘Smells Like Teen Spirit’ on Much Music (Canada’s MTV for you yanks).
+But that friend had heard good things about Nevermind, and had seen their video ‘Smells Like Teen Spirit’.
 We listened to both albums on the way home and the next weekend I bought Nevermind for myself.
 It spread through the school like wildfire, bit by bit.
 The younger kids – the skaters, the punks, the misfits had the same reaction we all did – that here was a band, and music that expressed the way we felt; losers, freaks, no future.